ConsortiumGARR/idem-tutorials/idem-fedops/HOWTO-SimpleSAMLphp/Identity Provider/HOWTO Install and Configure a SimpleSAMLphp IdP v1.x on Debian Linux with Composer.md

            // Generate the persistent NameID
            2 => [
                  'class' => 'saml:PersistentNameID',
-                 'attribute' => 'uid',  // the source attribute needed by the NameID generation ],
+                 'attribute' => 'uid',  //the source attribute needed by the NameID generation ],

            // Add schacHomeOrganization for domain of entity